TOAST-DOCS/Gamebase/en/ios-ui.md

 > <font color="red">[Caution]</font><br/>
 >
-> If you added the optional field of push notification acceptance in the terms and conditions, you can create TCGBPushConfiguration from TCGBDataContainer.
+> * If you have added user consent for receiving push notification in the terms and conditions, you can create a TCGBPushConfiguration from TCGBDataContainer.
+> * PushConfiguration is nil if the terms and conditions window is not displayed.
+(If the terms and conditions window is displayed, a valid object is always returned.)
+> * PushConfiguration.pushEnabled value is always true.
-> If TCGBPushConfiguration is not nil, call the [TCGBPush registerPushWithConfiguration:completion:] API **after login**.
+> * If TCGBPushConfiguration is not nil, call [TCGBPush registerPushWithConfiguration:completion:] **after login**.
 >

 #### Required parameter